Village Aling The Way To Jiri To Everest Trekking

 You will face the Sagarmatha National Park checkpoint along the way to Namche Bazaar.
 It is necessary to check in with your permits.

-However, Namche Bazaar is (3450m) above sea level and has a beautiful sherpa village.
+However, Namche Bazaar is (3450m) above sea level and has a beautiful Sherpa village.
 Overnight at the hotel in Namche with a delicious dinner at the hotel.

 Namche Bazaar